 3.1 The plastics parts shall be sturdy, non-breakable, clean, transparent and free from scratches.
 They shall be resistant to anaesthetic vapours and gases.
 They shall withstand the normal steam or chemical sterilization.

 3.2 The rubber parts shall be made of good quality natural, antistatic rubber.
 The rubber shall be resistant to anaesthetic vapours and gases.
-It shall withstand ageing in an air-oven for 168 hours at 70 ± 1 °C without showing appreciable stiffening, softening, cracking or other change in condition.
+It shall withstand ageing in an air-oven for 168 hours at 70 °C ± 1 °C without showing appreciable stiffening, softening, cracking or other change in condition.
 It shall have a minimum tensile strength of 10 MN/m2 before and after ageing and a minimum elongation at break of 500 percent before ageing and 400 percent after ageing.

 4 SHAPE AND DIMENSIONS

 4.1 The shape and dimensions shall be as shown in Fig. 1.

+4.2 The dead space (space between the seat of the valve and the patient connector) shall not be more than 17 mm.

+4.3 A deviation of ± 2.5 percent shall be allowed on all dimensions.

 All dimensions in millimeters.